woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

   - evaluate: 'CI_COMMIT_PULL_REQUEST_LABELS contains "deploy"'
 ```

-Skip step only if `SKIP=true`, run if undefined or set other value:
+Skip step only if `SKIP=true`, run otherwise or if undefined:

 ```yaml
 when: